Apple’s new watch event draws attention to its health-care play

 Apple’s ResearchKit has been used for clinical trials, some of which it has announced to great fanfare.
 Last year, the company announced three major studies on women’s health, heart health and hearing.
 In terms of the massive amount of research constantly being conducted by drug companies and in academia, Apple isn’t much of a player.

 In part, that is because Apple Watch is limited to a subset of the population — mainly, to those who also use iPhones.
 In the United States, that’s roughly half of smartphone users.
 Those customers tend to be more affluent and have fewer chronic diseases that drug companies aim to treat.
-Apple provides Apple Watches for free to many research subjects and offers discounted bulk pricing to companies conducting research.
+Apple provides Apple Watches free to many research subjects and offers discounted bulk pricing to companies conducting research.
 Still, the sheer number of people who own Apple Watches may make it possible for researchers to find diverse groups of research subjects.

 When Apple launched ResearchKit, there were already companies — many of them start-ups — charging for similar services.
 Naturally, they viewed Apple as a competitor with the potential to dominate the space.
 “When ResearchKit came out, I thought we were toast,” said Matthew Amsden, CEO of ProofPilot, which offers software services for controlled trials.
 It didn’t play out that way.
 “I just don’t hear a lot about ResearchKit anymore.
 I don’t think I’ve heard about it in two years.”
 ProofPilot is booming, Amsden says.
 ResearchKit is considered a niche player in the overall clinical trials industry, Amsden and others in the industry say.